 - Mexico declared its independence from Spain (1821)

 - The first floats were paraded in Mardi Gras, in New Orleans where, today, dozens of ‘krewe’ members (people that work all year to plan the balls and parades) ride elaborate modern floats, tossing strands of beads to cheering crowds (1868)

 - Nancy Astor became the first woman to speak in the House of Commons of the United Kingdom following her election as a Member of Parliament (MP) three months earlier (1920)

 - Led Zeppelin released their sixth album Physical Graffiti, a double album that featured songs leftover from their previous LPs Led Zeppelin III, IV, and Houses Of The Holy (1975)

 - The United States Olympic Hockey team completed their Miracle on Ice by defeating Finland 4-2 to win the gold medal (1980)

 - Congress released a report condemning the internment of Japanese-Americans during World War II as ”grave injustice” (1983)

 Also on this day in 2006, the European Space Agency agreed to provide over one hundred million euro to launch Cryosat-2, a satellite that has measured and monitored the health of land and sea ice worldwide since its launch in 2010.

-And on this day in 1985, Thailand began its annual National Artist Day to celebrate their nation’s creative artists and award benefits to honorees.
+And on this day in 1985, Thailand began its annual National Artist Day to celebrate their nation’s creative artists—and to award benefits to certain honorees.